oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The client SHOULD request access tokens with the minimal scope necessary.
-The authorization server SHOULD take the client identity into account when choosing how to honor the requested scope and MAY issue an access token with less rights than requested.
+The authorization server SHOULD take the client identity into account when choosing how to honor the requested scope and MAY issue an access token with fewer scopes than requested.

 The privileges associated with an access token SHOULD be restricted to the minimum required for the particular application or use case.
 This